Attack on Pearl Harbor (video game)

-Attack on Pearl Harbor is a combat flight simulation game developed by 3DIVISION and Legendo Entertainment and published by Legendo and CDV Software.
+Attack on Pearl Harbor is a combat flight simulation game developed by Legendo Entertainment and published by Ascaron and CDV Software.
 The game is based on the Attack on Pearl Harbor and the following Battles of Wake Island, Midway, and the Coral Sea.
 The game is presented through a third-person perspective.
 In the single-player campaign, the players assumes control of either a United States Army Air Force pilot or an Imperial Japanese Navy pilot.
 The multiplayer component allows players to engage in both cooperative and competitive gameplay.

-The game was released for Microsoft Windows in July 2007.
+The game was released for Windows in 2007.
 It received mixed reviews from critics, who generally approved of the gameplay, controls, and graphics, though some were divided on the overall narrative and historical accuracy.
 The game was later released for WiiWare in July 2010 as Pearl Harbor Trilogy – 1941: Red Sun Rising.

 Gameplay

 Attack on Pearl Harbor is a combat flight simulation game that is played from a third-person perspective.
 In the game's single-player campaign, the player assumes control of one of two fictional pilots: United States Army Air Forces pilot Douglas Knox or Imperial Japanese Navy pilot Zenji Yamada.
 Both pilots have two single-player campaigns each, beginning during the Attack on Pearl Harbor and chronologically featuring the key battles that followed, including the Battle of Wake Island, Battle of Midway, and Battle of the Coral Sea.
 The game also features operations prior to the Battle of the Santa Cruz Islands and the Battle of Okinawa for both pilots.
 The game's cutscenes are presented in a comic book-like fashion.

 The player assumes control of several historic aircraft, including the Douglas SBD Dauntless, Aichi D3A, Vought F4U Corsair, and Mitsubishi A6M Zero.
 If the player fails a mission, planes are deducted from their reserve, and the campaign ends in defeat once all planes are deducted.
 Aircraft carry unlimited ammunition, limited only by overheating for machine guns and reloading times for rockets, bombs, and torpedoes.
 The player can view different perspectives of the plane, such as a wing view and a chase view.

 The single-player component also features a mode titled Dogfight, wherein the player selects the venue, weather conditions, aircraft type, and difficulty.
 The game mode endless spawns AI aircraft which attack the player.
 The player can select from three possible victory conditions: Time Attack, where they must survive for a certain time limit; King of the Sky, where a certain number of enemy craft must be destroyed; or Fly and Die, wherein the game ends when the player is shot down.

-The online multiplayer mode for Attack on Pearl Harbor allows players to compete cooperatively and competitively.
-The multiplayer component features two game modes: Deathmatch, in which the last plane flying wins; and Team Deathmatch, in which the last surviving team wins.
+The online multiplayer mode for Attack on Pearl Harbor allows up to twelve players to compete cooperatively and competitively.
+The multiplayer component features two game modes: Dogfight, in which the last plane flying wins; and Team Dogfight, in which the last surviving team wins.